WasmEdge/WasmEdge/docs/book/en/src/start/cli.md

 The options and flags for the `wasmedge` command are as follows.

+1. (Optional) Statistics information:
+  * Use `--enable-time-measuring` to show the execution time.
+  * Use `--enable-gas-measuring` to show the amount of used gas.
+  * Use `--enable-instruction-count` to display the number of executed instructions.
+  * Or use `--enable-all-statistics` to enable all of the statistics options.

-1. (Optional) Reactor mode: use `--reactor` to enable reactor mode.
+2. (Optional) Reactor mode: use `--reactor` to enable reactor mode.
 In the reactor mode, `wasmedge` runs a specified function from the WebAssembly program.
 	* WasmEdge will execute the function which name should be given in `ARG[0]`.
 	* If there's exported function which names `_initialize`, the function will be executed with the empty parameter at first.
-2. (Optional) Binding directories into WASI virtual filesystem.
+3. (Optional) Binding directories into WASI virtual filesystem.
 	* Each directory can be specified as `--dir guest_path:host_path`.
-3. (Optional) Environ variables.
+4. (Optional) Environ variables.
 	* Each variable can be specified as `--env NAME=VALUE`.
-4. Wasm file (`/path/to/wasm/file`).
+5. Wasm file (`/path/to/wasm/file`).
-5. (Optional) Arguments.
+6. (Optional) Arguments.
 	* In reactor mode, the first argument will be the function name, and the arguments after `ARG[0]` will be parameters of wasm function `ARG[0]`.
 	* In command mode, the arguments will be parameters of function `_start`.
 They are also known as command line arguments for a standalone program.

 Once installed, you can [review and run our examples](../index.md).